QianhuiWan/MethylationArray_Placenta/README.md

 * Gviz plot to show DNA methylation of outliers (first second trimester and term) in ICRs

 * Plot supplementary figure (difference of DNA methylation between mixed and pure placenta samples at all placenta-specific ICRs)

+If you require any further information, feel free to contact Qianhui (qianhui.wan@adelaide.edu.au or wanqianhui@outlook.com).